What is ISO 45001:2018 Occupational Health & Safety Management System (OHSMS)?

 - Maturity and Complexity of Existing health and safety systems.

-The cost of this Certification in Pakistan is not much compared to the occupational health and safety benefits it offers to organizations and the workforce.
+The cost of this Certification in Pakistan is not much compared to its occupational health and safety benefits to organizations and the workforce.

 In Addition, to ISO 45001: 2018 audits, TUV Austria also offers a range of complimentary services: